cavalryjim/indeed_scrapy/readme.md

 # Indeed Scrapy Project

-This is a tutorial for scraping job information from the job posting website Indeed.
+This code was created for a tutorial that scrapes job information from the website Indeed.

 I recommend using __pipenv__ for these projects.
 If you don't already have it installed, use this command: